Generating Random Networks Without Short Cycles: Analysis of and Proof of Theorem

-Next we will show that how different terms in the lower bounds for $S_i$'s in Lemma \ref{lem:S1-S2-S3-lbd} cancel each other.
-The main key in relating the terms in those lower bounds of $S_i$'s is the following equation which is obtained using integration by parts for $r-1\geq\ell>1$:\\
+Next we will show how the different terms in lower bounds for $S_i$'s from Lemma \ref{lem:S1-S2-S3-lbd} cancel each other.
+The main idea in relating the terms in the lower bounds is the following equation which is obtained using integration by parts for $r-1\geq\ell>1$,